OUTLINE:

 3. There are dozens of commands in the NT.
 Any verb in the imperative mood is a command.

-Again, I will only list a few to get the idea.
+Again, I will only list a few to capture the idea.

 - serve one another (Gal 5:13)